Reader in History and Digital Humanities

 Department of English, History & Creative Writing

-The second project focuses on the neglected history of Victorian jokes.
-I am currently working with Dr Mark Hall (Computing) and the British Library on a digital humanities project that aims to create an online archive of one million Victorian jokes.
-The archive is still under construction, but we have already shared hundreds of jokes on Facebook and Twitter.
+I am currently working with Dr Mark Hall (Open University) and the British Library on a digital humanities project that aims to create an online archive of one million Victorian jokes.
+The Old Joke Archive archive is still under construction, but we have already shared thousands of jokes on Facebook and Twitter.
 The project was awarded the British Library Competition prize in 2014 and has since received press coverage from Radio 4, BBC History, The Telegraph, and the Smithsonian Magazine.
 The project is described in detail in this article for the journal 19.

 My research has been published in a range of academic books and journals, including the Journal of Victorian Culture, Media History, Victorian Periodicals Review, and 19: Interdisciplinary Studies in the Nineteenth Century.
-In addition to my scholarly publications, I write occasional articles for The Guardian, blog at DigitalVictorianist.com, and tweet @DigiVictorian.
-For a full list of my publications, please see the ‘Publications’ tab on this web profile.
+In addition to my scholarly publications, I regularly share archival discoveries and new research on twitter (@DigiVictorian).

 I trained at the University of Manchester where I completed a BA in History (2007), MA in Victorian Studies (2008), and an AHRC-funded PhD exploring the role played by newspapers in shaping Victorian ideas about the United States (2012).
 While finishing my doctoral project I obtained a 6 month lectureship at Swansea University before joining Edge Hill in the summer of 2012.